Lizzette Kattan Explained

 Fashion career

-Kattan signed with Ford Models and started working in New York City.
-She traveled throughout Europe and worked for the likes of GQ, ELLE France, Italian Vogue and Harper's Bazaar Italia.
+Kattan signed with Ford Models and started work in New York City.
+She was featured on the cover of GQ in 1975.[2]
+She also was featured in Elle, Vogue Italia and Harper's Bazaar Italia.

 Diplomatic career